flicstar/flicstar.github.io/writing/_posts/2024-04-28-minecraft.md

 The basic idea is to die so you can respawn back to a recognizable point.
 Because we're in creative mode, you can't die.
 One tip was to dig straight down to kill yourself so that you’re forced to respawn.
 So I spent 5 minutes digging down.
 I went through the Nether and into the void.... but didn't die.
 Nuts!
 Now I really am stuck.
 I’m both lost _and_ I can't get out of the void.
 Hahaha.
 Okay.
 So.

-Then I got onto a hot tip which was to save and close, then set the world to survival mode - when you launch the world, because you're in the void, you instantly die and respawn back to your last bed.
+Then I got onto a hot tip which was to save and close, then set the world to **survival** mode - when you launch the world, because you're in the void, you instantly die and respawn back to your last bed.
 It worked!
 Huzzah.
-Then save and close again, set it back to creative mode and we're set.
+Then save and close again, switch back to creative mode and we're set.
 Still lost, but at least no longer in the void, and now near a bed so we can sleep the night away.

 So what do we do now - randomly fly around A WHOLE WORLD to find her build?
 That feels like hard work.
 More googling led me to the website [Chunkbase](https://www.chunkbase.com/) that shows you the map of the world for your seed—including the original spawn point.
 Cool!
 At least we can now work systematically.